caylemh/nft-preview-card-component-main/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
-- Desktop-first workflow
+- Mobile-first workflow

 ### What I learned

 V1 - This one was easy before hitting the Hover effects.
 A bit tricky but I know that should be able to streamline it next time I encounter a problem like this.

-V2 - Going to give this another try, but only using Flexbox and more streamlineing the design part too.
+V2 - Going to give this another try, but only using Flexbox and more streamlining the design part too.

 ### Useful resources